docknetwork/api-docs/source/index.html.md

 }
 ```

-### credential_issued
+### credential_create
-This event indicates a credential has been issued.
-It will fire when a credential has been issued.
+This event indicates a credential has been created.
+It will fire when a credential has been created.

+<div style="clear:both"></div>

 > SAMPLE JSON PAYLOAD